Evolving generalist controllers to handle a wide range of morphological variations: Evolving generalist controllers

-If the evolutionary process cannot find a fitness improvement for $h$ number of generations then the morphologies where $I_1$ is not able to perform well are removed from $M$ and added to $O$.
-This is determined by identifying the morphologies where fitness scores are lower than one standard deviation from the average fitness on all morphologies.
-This leads to \textit{evolutionary branching} where, later, a new controller is aimed to evolve for $O$ since the current generalist controller on $M$ cannot achieve a good performance on them.
-Here, other thresholds (i.e. two or three standard deviations) were tested but did not lead to a good performance because probability of removing the outliers became less so good overall performance could not be maintained.
-Smaller thresholds on the other hand, lead to more specialists since the number of morphologies considered to be outliers will increase. \\
+If the fitness does not improve for $h$ number of generations (Line 20), then morphologies where the current $I_1$ is not able to perform well are removed from $M$ and added to $O$.
+This is determined by identifying the morphologies where fitness is lower than one standard deviation (denoted as $\sigma$ in Lines 23 and 25) from the mean fitness on all morphologies (Lines 21-27).
+This leads to \textit{evolutionary branching} where, later, a new controller is evolved for $O$ since the current generalist controller on $M$ cannot achieve a good performance.
+Other thresholds (i.e. two or three standard deviations) were tested but this reduced the probability of removing the outliers so good overall performance could not be maintained.
+Smaller thresholds on the other hand, lead to more specialists since the number of morphologies considered to be outliers will increase.

-After this removal step, the evolutionary process continues on $M$ in the same way until a satisfactory average fitness is found or the maximum number of evaluations is reached.
-At the end of this process, $M$ is replaced by $O$ and the whole process is repeated starting from an initial generation to evolve a generalist controller (but this time for the morphologies in outlier set $O$ since it replaces $M$).
-This restart eliminates any information from the previous evolution.
-A clean slate allows the evolution to optimize for these morphologies without the bias of the previous generations.
-The whole process is repeated until maximum number of evaluations is reached or there are no morphologies left in $O$. \\
+Following removal, the process continues on $M$ in the same way until a satisfactory average fitness is found or the maximum number of evaluations is reached (Line 8).
+At the end of this process, $M$ is replaced by $O$ and $I_i$ is added to $G$ (Lines 37-38).
+The whole process is repeated (but this time for the outlier set $O$) until no more morphologies are left.
+Restarting the evolutionary process eliminates any information from the previous evolution.
+A clean slate allows the evolution to optimize without the bias of the previous generations.
+The whole process is repeated until maximum number of evaluations is reached or there are no morphologies left in $O$.